Akram-Mohammed-J/react-context/README.md

 # react-context

-This will help you to learn react context and hooks
+This will help you to learn react context